Attorney General William Barr Gave ICE More Power To Detain Migrants

 However, she notes that this is only true if the ICE has the capacity, and that “the actual effect of this ruling will be severely limited by ICE’s capacity.”

-Pacific Standard reports that funding for ICE was increased in May of 2018 to accommodate an average daily population of 40,520, which is the highest in the agency’s history.
+Pacific Standard reports that funding for ICE was increased in May of 2018 to accommodate an average daily population of 40,520 detainees, which is the highest in the agency’s history.
 However, ICE still detained much more than this — more than 50,000 per day.

 According to Vox, Barr’s ruling is set to go into effect in 90 days to give the Department of Homeland Security (DHS) time to “conduct the necessary operational planning for additional detention and parole decisions.”
-If it’s allowed to do so, asylum seekers looking to be released on bond before their case is heard would require the approval of the ICE.
+If it’s allowed to do so, asylum seekers looking to be released on bond before their case is heard would require the approval of ICE.

 AG Barr's bond ruling, explained.
 (And why it probably accelerates a fight that was already brewing between ICE and House appropriators.) https://t.co/Loyfs3Dy1l